Virtual Knotoids in Thickened Surfaces: A review on knotoids

-\begin{definition} A theta-curve is a directed graph embedded in $S^3$ consisting of two vertices, labeled $v_{0}, v_{1}$ and three edges connecting these two vertices labeled $e_{+}, e_{0}, e_{-}$, considered up to label-preserving isotopies of $S^3$.
+\begin{defn} A \textit{theta-curve} is a directed graph embedded in $S^3$ consisting of two vertices, labeled $v_{0}, v_{1}$ and three edges connecting these two vertices labeled $e_{+}, e_{0}, e_{-}$, considered up to label-preserving isotopies of $S^3$.
 The edges of a theta-curve is directed from $v_0$ to $v_1$.
-A theta-curve is called \textit{simple} if the edges $e_+$ and $e_-$ bound a unique disk in $S^3$. \end{definition}
+A theta-curve is called \textit{simple} if the edges $e_+$ and $e_-$ bound a unique disk in $S^3$. \end{defn}